 Across the history of world cinema, the important impact of Soviet and Russian filmmakers is without question.
-And often, the US’s Motion Picture Academy has recognized Russian cinema for its excellence.
+And from time to time the US’s Motion Picture Academy has recognized Russian cinema for its excellence.
 Often people ask how many Oscars has Russia won?
-Well, here are all six of the Soviet and Russian movies that have so far won an Oscar.
+Well, here are all six of the Soviet and Russian movies that have won an Oscar so far.

 This movie, the Soviet Union’s first Academy Award, is still the only Russian-language winner of the Oscar for Best Documentary Feature.

 The movie’s original name, “Разгром немецких войск под Москвой,” literally translates to “The defeat of German troops near Moscow.”
 It covers the Red Army’s defense during the important Battle of Moscow, October 1941 – January 1942.